brcamp13/worthItApp/README.md

 - [x] Pass dropdown selection from first page to second page
 - [x] Make the site not crash if you refresh second page (have initialized state)
 - [x] Format the second page
-- [ ] Test the entire app flow from beginning to end
+- [x] Test the entire app flow from beginning to end
 - [ ] Better style everything
 - [x] Transition effect when moving between pages
 - [x] Format for mobile and different-sized devices
 - [ ] Research information for most majors (or the most popular)
+- [ ] Add a footer noting source of statistics and a disclaimer regarding IVY league schools
 - [ ] Derive an objective metric for determining the worth of a major
 - [ ] Deploy
 - [ ] Ads/Google analytics?